 Your health care provider will review your symptoms and either refer you to an allergy specialist called an “allergist” or do a test to see what you might be allergic to.
 There are a few different tests that can determine if a person has an allergy to eggs.
 Symptoms of food allergies can be mild to severe.

 A skin prick test is done by pricking the skin and exposing small amounts of egg protein.
 If someone has an allergy to the protein a small bump/hive will appear at the test site.
 A blood test can also be done to check for egg allergies.
-Blood and skin tests are often done along with a food challenge.
-A food challenge involves adding small amounts of egg into your diet to see if you have a reaction.
-If nothing happens, more egg will be given as signs of food allergy are monitored.
+Blood and skin tests are often done along with an egg challenge.
+An egg challenge involves adding small amounts of egg into your diet to see if you have a reaction and takes place in three stages.
+Stage 1 is egg in the least allergic form and involves consumption of a baked product containing egg (i.e. cake, muffins, biscuits, pasta).
+If there is no adverse reaction with consumption, you can advance to the Stage 2: loosely cooked egg, and if appropriate, Stage 3: raw cooked egg.
+Please note that the quantity of the egg as well as the temperature and length of cooking affect classification and thus reactions.
 Only do a food challenge if told to do so by a medical professional.

 Can I get the flu shot if I have an egg allergy?

 Some vaccines (such as the flu vaccine) contain egg protein.
-However, depending on how severe your allergy symptoms are, you may be able to get the flu vaccine.
+However, depending on how severe your allergy symptoms are, you may be able to get the flu vaccine administered by injection.
+If you are between the ages of 18-49, your health care provider may approve one type of injected flu vaccine that does not contain egg protein.
+The CDC does not endorse a nasal spray version of the flu vaccine for anyone with an egg allergy.
 If you have an egg allergy and are interested in getting a flu vaccine, talk to your primary care provider (PCP) or allergist to find out if it is safe for you.

 If I have an egg allergy, can I eat cake and cookies and other baked goods?

-Some people with an egg allergy may be able to tolerate cooked eggs (baked goods, scrambled, etc.), but there is no diagnostic test to determine who can tolerate cooked eggs and who cannot.
-Talk to your allergist or primary care provider before eating products containing cooked egg.
+Some people with an egg allergy may be able to tolerate cooked eggs (such as those used in baked goods), but there is no diagnostic test to determine who can tolerate cooked eggs and who cannot.
+Talk to your allergist or health care provider before eating products containing cooked egg.